-Data integrity is provided by background scrubbing for SEU (Single Event Upset) error removal.
+Data integrity is provided by background scrubbing for Single Event Upset (SEU) error removal.
 Overcurrent sensors and circuit breakers in the supply lines protect each partition individually from Single Event Latch-up (SEL) events.

 The MMB has dual redundant communication interfaces and two independent partitions.
 In case of a failure in one partition, this partition can be switched off (graceful degradation).
-The processor workspace can store and process a complete raw image in absence of both partitions of the MMB.
+The processor workspace can store and process a complete raw image in the absence of both partitions of the MMB.
 The MMB communicates via two differential IEEE 1355 serial interface links, each providing simultaneous data transfer of 38 Mbit s-1 in both directions.
 All peripheral functions of the module are accommodated in Actel 1280 FPGAs.
 Each FPGA includes functions for enhanced SEU tolerance.

-12.5 Redundancy Concept
+12.5.
+REDUNDANCY CONCEPT

-The DIB is split in two identical parts interfacing the cameras, DIB A for the NAC and DIB B for the WAC.
-In consequence, the two camera chains (CCD detector - readout electronics - DIB) are redundant, as the cameras are.
-The Processing Elements containing the processor, local memory, and glue logic are cold redundant.
-The two PEs and the two detector chains are cross-strapped using the capability of the IEEE 1355 ASICs to accept three interfaces.
+The DIB is split in two identical parts interfacing the cameras: DIB A for the NAC and DIB B for the WAC.
+In consequence, the two camera chains (CCD detector - CRB - DIB) are redundant.
+The PEs are cold redundant.
+The two PEs and the two camera chains are cross-strapped using the capability of the IEEE 1355 ASICs to accept three interfaces.